Early Years Education is Vital for Success in the Future

 Outdoors learning is vital for children to both encourage an active lifestyle and to develop their communication and problem-solving skills.
 It enables them to make sense of the world and develop an understanding of how things work.
 Ask, how much time will your child get to explore the outdoor world?
 Is it an all-weather area?
 What do they learn?

 At Colchester High School not only are all Reception children given time to play outside but the Reception teachers also hold lessons in our Early Years Garden, using natural resources to supplement learning in Mathematics, Science or English.
-The children are also encouraged to explore the natural world in their weekly Forest School lessons.
+The children are also encouraged to explore the natural world in their Forest School lessons.
 So, whatever the weather, our children can be found outside jumping, skipping, digging for minibeasts, building dens, making music, reading or sitting and listening to stories!

 As your child progresses into the Junior years they will also have the opportunity to participate at team and wellbeing building courses at Cognita’s Active Learning Group’s Outward Bound Centre at Cuffley.